Download the eBook:

 - The Antichrist will receive Satan's authority, power, and throne (Daniel 8:24; 11:38; Revelation 13:2).
 As we read in Job, Satan could not go against Job without God's permission.
 In the same way, the Antichrist will not be revealed until God authorizes Satan to give the Antichrist his authority, power, and throne.
 Satan, as an agent of God, is "he who now restrains" the Antichrist (2 Thessalonians 2:6-7); "what restrains him now" (2 Thessalonians 2:6) is his lack of Satan's authority, power, and throne.

-Jesus surely will not return until the last chosen one named in the book of life is grafted into the tree of life (i.e, conceived).
+Jesus surely will not return until the last chosen one named in the book of life is brought into existence.
 And that will occur near the end of the figurative "1000-years-long" so-called "millennium" or Church Age—sometime in the last 3.5 years of the coinciding Daniel's 70th week (Daniel 9).
 (See the chart further on.)
 Therefore, God will lift restraints against Satan, allowing him to give his authority, power, and throne to the Antichrist (Revelation 3:2; 20), whom Jesus sees as the "abomination of desolation" (Matthew 24:15).
 That will inaugurate the last half of Daniel's 70th week (about 3.5 years), during which time Antichrist will rule and the last lost sheep will be brought into God's kingdom.
 The 3.5 years will be shortened for the sake of the elect (Matthew 24:22) by the Second Coming of Christ Jesus.

 - The Antichrist will reign with Satanic power over the the fallen world (Revelation 13:7; 17:8).